 7 – Managers Assigned to Control Measures to Mitigate Hazards' Risks

-Managers and subject matter experts should be assigned to reported safety issues as they enter the aviation SMS' risk management workflow.
+Managers and subject matter experts should be assigned to report safety issues as they enter the aviation SMS' risk management workflow.
 Oftentimes, SMS workflows unintentionally overlook this benefit.
 Let's consider this common scenario:

 - subverts the Department Head's authority; and

-- eliminates the ability for the Department Head to review the associated risk controls to evaluate their effectiveness.
+- eliminates the ability of the Department Head to review the associated risk controls to evaluate their effectiveness.

 Whenever reported safety issues enter the aviation SMS' risk management processes, associated risk controls must be evaluated during the risk analysis.
 A best practice is to document these "real-time risk control reviews" to assist in your quarterly or semi-annual review process.

 Putting managers in charge of hazards' risk controls mean that Department Heads are:

 - Actively monitoring the risk controls as hazards affect operations;